“Come, Mr. Frodo!” he cried. “I can’t carry it for you, but I can carry you.”

 The heavy burden of the great, strong, beautiful, evil power of the Ring laid on the chest of Frodo and the heavy burden of great, strong, courageous, good friendship laid on the heart of Samwise Gamgee.

 At a low point in Frodo’s personal journey, a great discussion takes place between the two in The Two Towers.

 Sam: I know.
 It’s all wrong.
 By rights, we shouldn't even be here.
 But we are.
 It’s like in the great stories, Mr. Frodo.
 The ones that really mattered.
 Full of darkness and danger, they were.
 And sometimes you didn’t want to know the end.
 Because how could the end be happy?
 How could the world go back to the way it was when so much bad had happened?
 But in the end, it’s only a passing thing, this shadow.
 Even darkness must pass.
 A new day will come.
 And when the sun shines it will shine out of the clearer.
 Those were the stories that stayed with you.
 That meant something, even if you were too small to understand.
 I know now.
 Folk in those stories had lots of chances of turning back, only they didn’t.
 They kept going.
 Because they were holding on to something.

 Sam: That there’s some good in this world, Mr. Frodo…and it’s worth fighting for.”

-Frodo is like someone who struggles with homosexuality.
-The Ring of Power which is evil, is like the very complex sin of wanting to have sex with the same sex.
+Frodo is like a Christian who struggles with homosexuality.
+The Ring of Power which is evil is like the very complex sin of wanting to have sex with the same sex.
+Wanting a sexual relatonship inside the beauty and holiness of friendship.
 The Ring of Power is like sin.
 But the Ring of power is not the identity of Frodo, struggling with Homosexuality is not our identity either.